Quantifying With Only Positive Training Data: Methods for Quantifying with Only Positive Labeled Data

 We emphasize that, from the optimization task above, we can derive diverse methods that follow undoubtedly distinct approaches.
 TIcE, in particular, performs a greedy search by inducing a tree, as we describe next.

 In a simplification, to find such a $\gamma$, TIcE uses $U\cup L$ to greedily induce a tree where each node is a sub-region of the feature space within the region defined by its parent node.
 The node that produces the highest $\hat{\mathfrak{c}}_\gamma$ (given constraints for minimum number of observations) is used to assess one estimation of $\mathfrak{c}$.
-Several estimations are made via $k$-fold cross validation and the final one is the average of all estimations assessed.

 We note that although TIcE is introduced as a typical tree-induction algorithm, it is more accurate to describe it as either a greedy search or a biased optimization algorithm, since it uses the estimation assessed by only one node in the tree that may not necessarily be a leaf.
 Indeed, the algorithm actually intends to locate one region within the feature space.